 Can a sectional work for a bad back?

-Yes, if your usual seat position still gives full back contact, feet-flat support, and an easy stand-up path.
+Yes, if your usual seat position still gives full back contact, feet-flat support, and a clear stand-up path.
+The layout matters more than the label, whether you are shopping a sectional sofa or a standard couch.

 Is leather bad for back pain?